 As a general rule, all attachments to the notification should be translated into Ukrainian.
-However, as mentioned in the response to question 25, in certain cases the authority may agree to accept documents in Russian.
+Though, as mentioned in the answer to question 25 above, in certain cases the authority may agree to accept documents in Russian.

 27. What are the possible sanctions for providing incorrect, misleading or incomplete information in a notification?